Filling Out USCIS Form I-751, Petition to Remove the Conditions on Residence (Line by Line)

 Conditional residents married to U.S. citizens must fill out Form I-751, in order to convert to lawful permanent resident status.
 Here's how.

-By , J.D. · University of Washington School of Law
+By , J.D.
+University of Washington School of Law

-If you received your U.S. residency based on marriage to a U.S. citizen, but because the marriage was relatively new were given conditional, rather than permanent residence (with a two-year expiration date), then you will need to fill out and submit USCIS Form I-751 in order to convert your conditional residency to permanent residency.
-(See Marriage-Based Conditional Residents: When and How to Apply for a Permanent Green Card for details on the background of who needs to file and why.)
+If you received your U.S. residency based on marriage to a U.S. citizen, but because the marriage was relatively new were given conditional, rather than permanent residence (with a two-year expiration date), then you will eventually need to fill out and submit USCIS Form I-751 in order to convert your conditional residency to permanent residency.
+(See Marriage-Based Conditional Residents: When and How to Apply for a Permanent Green Card for details on the background of who needs to file, when, and why.)

 Form I-751 is available on the I-751 page of the USCIS website.
-This article discusses the version of the form dated 12/02/19, supposedly expiring 12/31/2020 (but still in use in early 2024).
+This article discusses the version of the form dated 04/01/2024.

-General Instructions for Filling Out Form I-751
+General Instructions for Filling Out USCIS Form I-751

 You can fill in Form I-751 on your computer, and that's the best way to do it.
 If you need to first print it out and fill it in by hand, write legibly and use black ink.
 Signatures must be by hand, in ink—do not type your name or use a stamp where it asks for a signature.

-You'll probably come across a question on the form that doesn't apply to you.
+You'll probably come across questions on the form that don't apply to you.
 For example, Part 1, Question 13 says "If the marriage through which you gained conditional residence has ended, provide the date it ended"—but let's say you're still married.
 In answer boxes like those, type or print N/A (which means "not applicable").
 If your answer to a question that requires a number is zero (for example, "How many children do you have" or "How many times have you departed the United States"), type or print None, instead of a zero.

+The last page of the form (Part 11) has extra space in which to add information that won't fit in the space provided elsewhere on the form.
 If you need even more space, write or type the information on a separate piece of paper and attach it to the end of the form.
 On every extra sheet, type or print your name and Alien Registration number at the top.
 Indicate the I-751 page number, part number, and item number to which the information refers.
 Sign and date each extra page at the bottom.

 Part 1, "Information About You, the Conditional Resident"